Simon (cipher): Standardization efforts and controversies

-Initial attempts to standardise Simon and Speck failed to meet International Organization for Standardization super-majority required by the process and the ciphers were not adopted.
-Expert delegates to the ISO from several countries including Germany, Japan and Israel opposed the efforts by the NSA to standardise the Simon and Speck ciphers, citing concerns that the NSA is pushing for their standardisation with knowledge of exploitable weaknesses in the ciphers.
+Initial attempts to standardise Simon and Speck through the International Organization for Standardization (ISO) failed to meet the required super-majority vote, and the ciphers were not adopted.
+Expert delegates to the ISO from several countries including Germany, Japan and Israel opposed the NSA's efforts to standardise the ciphers, citing concerns that the NSA is pushing for their standardisation with knowledge of exploitable weaknesses in the ciphers.
 The position was based on partial evidence of weaknesses in the ciphers, lack of clear need for standardisation of the new ciphers, and the NSA's previous involvement in the creation and promotion of the backdoored Dual_EC_DRBG cryptographic algorithm.

 In response to concerns, the NSA stated that more than 70 security analysis papers from some of the world's leading cryptographers support NSA's conclusion that the algorithms are secure and NSA affirmed that it is not aware of any cryptanalytic techniques that would allow them or anyone else to exploit Simon or Speck.

 After initial attempts to standardise the ciphers failed, the ISO standardised Simon and Speck in other working groups.
-As of October 2018, the Simon and Speck ciphers have been standardized by ISO as a part of the RFID air interface standard, International Standard ISO/29167-21 (for Simon) and International Standard ISO/29167-22 (for Speck), making them available for use by commercial entities.
+As of October 2018, the Simon and Speck ciphers have been standardized by ISO as a part of the RFID air interface standard, ISO standard 29167-21 (for Simon) and ISO standard 29167-22 (for Speck), making them available for use by commercial entities.